karalus/esb0/README.md

 Optional
 - For using Kafka you need the [Kafka Java Client](https://cwiki.apache.org/confluence/display/KAFKA/Clients)
 - For using ActiveMQ as JMS provider you need to include it into your Servlet Container
-- For using Oracle AQ as JMS provider refer to [aq-jndi](https://github.com/karalus/aq-jndi)
+- For using Oracle AQ or IBM MQ as JMS provider refer to [aq-jndi](https://github.com/karalus/aq-jndi)